2005 Egyptian presidential election

 Presidential elections were held in Egypt on September 7, 2005, the first to feature more than one candidate.
 Incumbent president Hosni Mubarak was re-elected for a fifth consecutive six-year term in office, with official results showing he won 88.6% of the vote.
 Mubarak's main opponent, Ayman Nour, of the El-Ghad Party, is estimated to have received 7.3% of the vote and Numan Gumaa received 2.8%, however, Nour claimed that prior polling results showed over 30%.
 Criticism of the election process has centred on the process of selecting the eligible candidates, and on alleged election-law violations during voting.
 Mubarak was sworn in for his new term on September 27.

 Candidates

-The election was the first-ever multi-party election in the history of Hosni Mubarak's authoritarian rule.
+The election was the first-ever multi-party election in the history of Hosni Mubarak's rule.
 Ten parties were set to take part; the leading candidates were: